Siemens-Healthineers/K2s/docs/user-guide/cluster-ip-addresses.md

 This reconciliation handles the common `kubectl apply -k` case where Services and Deployments are submitted simultaneously — Kubernetes processes Services first, before the backing workload exists.
 Workloads without a `kubernetes.io/os` nodeSelector are ignored since Services default to the Linux subnet anyway.

-TLS certificates for the webhook are generated automatically via init Jobs during cluster setup.
+TLS certificates for the webhook are generated automatically by an init container on each Pod startup.
+The init container creates a self-signed certificate (valid for one year) and patches the webhook configuration.
+Certificate renewal happens automatically whenever the webhook Pod is recreated — for example, via `k2s system certificate renew`, deployment rollout, or pod deletion.

 !!! note
     You can still set `clusterIP` manually if needed (e.g., for infrastructure services in the reserved `.0–.49` range).
 The webhook will skip any Service that already has `clusterIP` set.